XanaduAI/hardness-spin-dynamics/README.rst

 This repository contains code to reproduce the anticoncentration results in the paper Park, Casares, Arrazola, and Huh: "The hardness of quantum spin dynamics."
 In the paper, we considered the XX and the Ising models.
-There are several relevant codes for each Hamiltonian.
+For each Hamiltonian, we used several C++ and Python codes.

 Build and Compile
 -----------------